hanphps/DungeonDefender/README.md

 # DungeonDefender
-This is a small dungeon defending game project using Solar2D.
+This is a small top-down dungeon defending game project using Solar2D.
 # What to expect?
 This project is currently a work in progress.
 Updates are rolled out continuously as I complete certain milestones.